bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 <details>
 <summary>Solution</summary>

-The password is Selene's user number in the [M8 system](../webpage), 0003.
+The password is Selene's user number in the M8 system, "0003".
 </details>

 You can learn more in the related articles, but we recommend unlocking [Scott's diary](#scott_personal_journal_vspr-37doc) first.